Online giving has grown 17% since 2016 and the average online gift has continued to increase.

 OPTIMIZE FOR MOBILE

 In 2018, 24% of online transactions were made using a mobile device.
 Yet, so many donation forms are still unresponsive.
-Meaning the form doesn’t dynamically resize and reorganize content to fit the screen size.
+This means that the form doesn’t dynamically resize and reorganize content to fit the screen size.
 No matter what device a donor is using, aim for the same seamless experience across all device types.

 USE A COMPELLING IMAGE